jlleongarcia/jlleongarcia/content/blog/ai-image-stabledif.md

 url: 'stable-difussion-free-generation'
 ---

-Exactly Two years ago from this moment I was able to generate the following:
+Exactly Three years ago from this moment I was able to generate the following:

 ![Stable Difussion Sample](/blog_img/GenAI/jalcocert-author.png)